aluxh/pen-my-notes/docs/notes/ipython.md

 !PGPASSWORD=student psql -q -h 127.0.0.1 -U student -d pagila -f Data/pagila-data.sql
 ```

+## Some examples of the IPython-magic commands with Juypter notebook and PostgreSQL database

-## Connect to a database
+### Connect to a database

-Load the ipython-sql, create the connection variable, then connect to database.
+Load the `ipython-sql` library, create the connection variable, then connect to database.

 ```Python
 # Load ipython-sql library